opendp/tumult-docs/public/analytics/dev/_sources/tutorials/clamping-bounds.rst.txt

 distribution.

 .. image:: ../images/histogram_books_borrowed.png
     :alt: A histogram showing the most common values for this column.
-The x-axis has a log scale, and it shows that most records have a value of 200, but that there are outliers for which the value is more than a thousand.
+The x-axis has a log scale, and it shows that most rows have a value of 200, but that there are outliers for which the value is more than a thousand.
     :align: center

-This kind of distribution is common in real-world data: here, we can see that most records have a value lower than 200, but there are outliers for which the value can be much greater.
+This kind of distribution is common in real-world data: here, we can see that most rows have a value lower than 200, but there are outliers for which the value can be much greater.
 In those cases, it is often a good idea to choose clamping bounds that aren't *absolute* limits over the data range, but are such that *most* values would fall within these bounds.
 Here, we could use 200, or